dragonmkww/Zuls-and-Ruin-Macros/README.md

 You can scan every single file with Virustotal if you want, none of them are viruses.

-For Zuls macro if u dont have a license key then use the AHK scripts and change the keybinds using VSCode, it's the same thing just without a GUI.
+For Zuls macro if you dont have a license key then use the AHK scripts and change the keybinds using VSCode, it's the same thing just without a GUI.

-If there's any problems using them make an issue.
+If there's any problems using them just make an issue and I'll try to help.

 Enjoy!